When God Messes with Your Life Plan

 God really messed up Abraham and Sarah’s life plan.
 He allowed Sarah to be infertile and barren for years.
 He took them out of their homeland, away from their family and friends.
-Finally, after many years of earnestly waiting, God promised them a son.
+Finally, after the couple waited earnestly for many years, God promised them a son.
 Then God made them wait some more.
-Finally, their hopes and dreams were realized when their son, Isaac was born.
+Finally, their hopes and dreams were realized when their son Isaac was born.
 Then God told Abraham to sacrifice Isaac.
 Talk about a wrench in the life plan.

 After God rescued Isaac, and all was said and done, God made the following astonishing declaration to Abraham: